alleyinteractive/mantle-docs/docs/packages/browser-testing.md

 composer require --dev alleyinteractive/mantle-browser-testing
 ```

-::: details Loading the Service Provider
+:::info Loading the Service Provider

 Through package discovery, the browser testing service provider should
 automatically be loaded to your application.
 If it is not, add
 `Mantle\Browser_Testing\Browser_Testing_Service_Provider::class` to your